santoshkrsah/Online-Storage-Drive/README.md

 Remove all user files when user is deleted from admin area.
 Add several missing translation lines.
 New Features
-Built in contact page with google recaptcha integration.
+Built in contact page with google recaptcha integration.(it is on progress)